(Adopted October 2015)

 1. Propose the adoption of a proportional representation system, such as Mixed member proportional (similar to New Zealand and Germany) or Hare-Clarke (similar to Tasmania and ACT) for Queensland General Elections and election of local councils.

-3. Introduce fixed terms for the Legislative Assembly.
+4. Introduce fixed three year terms for the Legislative Assembly.